h4ck3rm1k3/db-docs/index.md

 skips ten rows, counts up to eight rows and sorts the results by name (descendent).

-If you want to know how many rows the query is returning, use the `db.Result.Count()` call.
+If you want to know how many rows the query will return, use the `db.Result.Count()` call.

 ```go
 c, err := res.Count()
 ```

+## Closing result sets

 When you're done using the result set, remember to close it.